 Now is the time to ask for help.
 Don’t put it off.
 Call our Los Angeles sex crime lawyers to schedule your free consultation today.

 Our Sex Crimes Practice Areas

 Again, a lot of different criminal offenses in California can be categorized as sex crimes.
-Here’s an overview of some of the sex crimes we regularly handle at the Rodriguez Law Group.
+Here’s an overview of some of the sex crimes our Los Angeles sex crimes attorneys regularly handle at The Rodriguez Law Group.

 It’s a crime to produce, possess, or sell child pornography in the state of California.
 Under Penal Code Section 311.11 PC, child pornography offenses can be misdemeanors or felonies, depending on the specifics of each case and the defendant’s criminal record.